rancher/rio/docs/v0.6.0/webhooks.md

 # Webhook

-By default, rio will automatically pull git repo and check if repo code has changed.
+By default, rio will automatically poll git repo and check if code has changed.
 You can also configure a webhook to automatically push any events to Rio to trigger the build.

 1. Set up Github webhook token.